mathieucarbou/YaSolR/docs/overview.md

 1. **A bi-directional measurement system** that will detect the solar production excess and the home consumption in Watts: Linky TIC, Shelly EM, JSY, etc

-2. A **dimmer system** that will control the voltage and power sent to the resistance of the water tank to match the measured excess: Robodyn AC Dimmer, Random Solid State Relay, etc
+2. A **dimmer system** that will control the voltage and power sent to the resistance of the water tank to match the measured excess: RobotDyn AC Dimmer, Random Solid State Relay, etc

 The dimmer systems are usually based on TRIAC / Thyristors and are controlling the power through different methods: